arhantbararia/KnowGPT/README.md

 ```

 In this example, the user has entered a question about the weather, and the Flask server has made an API call to the OpenAI GPT-3 API to generate a response.
 The generated response is then returned to the client in JSON format, with a key called "response" containing the text of the generated response.

+## Errors
+Errors are logged in log.txt file under the project root directory.